raj1401/raj1401.github.io/README.md

 - Engineered a parallelized framework optimized for high-performance computing systems to train deep learning models on time-series gene interaction data and accurately predict GRNs, significantly enhancing data processing efficiency and scalability.

 ## Projects & Research
-### MS Thesis - Diffusion Models for 3D Reconstruction
+### MS Thesis - Attention-Based Models for 3D Reconstruction
 [Link to Repository](https://github.com/raj1401/Diffusion-Gaussian-Splatting)

-Designed and implemented a deep learning framework that utilizes Denoising Diffusion Probabilistic Model (DDPM) architecture to learn Gaussian ellipsoid representation of 3D scenes.
-The trained model can be used to generate novel 3D scenes.
-Devised a multi-view guided sampling strategy to guide sampling from the trained DDPM in order to achieve desirable 3D scenes.
+Designed and implemented a deep learning framework that utilizes 3D Self-Attention mechanisms to learn Gaussian ellipsoid representation of 3D scenes and optimize them for improved visual performance and rendering speeds.
+The trained model can be used to optimize 3D scenes of any size.
+Devised a novel raymarching and gaussian splatting attribute ranking methodology to prune GS representations.

 ### Retrieval Augmented Generation (RAG) Chatbot
 [Link to Repository](https://github.com/raj1401/RAG-Chatbot)